h8d13/KADEBOOT/README.md

 ### Solving problems one by one

-- Misconfiguration of a single thing in archisntall could result in KDE not working as intended > Custom archinstall script [KADEBOOT](https://github.com/h8d13/KADEBOOT)
+- Misconfiguration of a single thing in archinstall results in KDE not working as intended > This fork [KADEBOOT](https://github.com/h8d13/KADEBOOT)
 - Many defaults on KDE are icky by default for desktop/laptop usage > Post script [KAES-ARCH](https://github.com/h8d13/KAES-ARCH)
-- Don't know how to use my system (gaming, flathub, etc) > GUI package manager + Settings [PACTOPAC](https://github.com/h8d13/PACTOPAC)
+- Don't know how to use my system (gaming, flathub, etc) > GUI package man + Settings [PACTOPAC](https://github.com/h8d13/PACTOPAC)

 This combines all 3 repos into a single TUI and 5 extra commands (see above).